wseide/bamazon/README.md

 * cli-table3
 * chalk

 After you have the downloads of the npm packages installed on your computer, you will be able to run bamazon in your terminal.
 Type node bamazonCustomer.js.
 This will run the bamazon application.
-By making a purchase Bamazon will search the database of the iventory and display the items ins tock.
+By making a purchase Bamazon will search the database of the iventory and display the items in stock.

+Link to Demo:

+<a href="https://drive.google.com/file/d/1K8kBCpZl4dZ2Ryp2fcG00vq61-gN_j5B/view">Link to Demo</a>

 Example: